 What is Whiplash?

 Whiplash is a forceful thrusting of one’s head in a forward then back motion which typically happens quickly.
 Whiplash occurs when there is a sudden jerk that can occur for a variety of reasons.
-Some common causes of whiplash include:
+Some common causes of whiplash injuries include:

 - Car accidents: Car accidents are the most common cause of whiplash.
 Rear-end collisions in particular are the number one cause of accidents in many states, creating the highest likelihood of circumstances leading to whiplash injuries.